著名地标

 • 10th day of the 5th month (Birth anniversary of Guru Rinpoche)

-Conclusion About The Tiger’s Nest In Bhutan
+Discover The Tiger's Nest In Bhutan

-The Tiger’s Nest Monastery, perched on a cliffside, is one of Bhutan’s most iconic landmarks.
+The Tiger's Nest Monastery, perched on a cliffside, is one of Bhutan's most iconic landmarks.
 Its unique location, spiritual significance, and picturesque scenery make it a compelling destination for travellers.
+Visiting the Tiger's Nest is not only a physical journey but also a chance to connect with Bhutan's rich cultural heritage and natural beauty.

 Ready to explore the Tiger's Nest and experience the magic of Bhutan?
-Contact Druk Asia to plan your unforgettable adventure to this remarkable destination.

 Frequently Asked Questions About The Tiger's Nest In Bhutan